Can an AI agent hit a moving target?: An AI Learning Framework with a DRL Algorithm

+\begin{itemize} \item In a given environment, design a state space $\mathcal{S}$, a continuous bounded and compact set for random variables specified in Table \ref{RL1}; design an action space $\mathcal{A}$, a continuous bounded and compact set for the action (random) variables.

-\begin{itemize} \item Sep up two neural networks: an actor network $\mu(s|\theta^\mu)$ takes the argument of state and outputs an action; a critic network $Q(s,a|\theta^Q)$ takes the argument of a state-action pair and outputs a value. \item $\theta^\mu$ and $\theta^Q$ represent the parameters of the two networks respectively.
-Both are initialised randomly.
-Both parameters update during the learning process so that the networks will move towards the true policy and value functions. \item Define a replay buffer $\mathcal{B}$ (called transitions in the DRL literature), which is a memory that stores information that is collected by a DRL agent during the agent-environment interactive process.
-A transition is characterised by a sequence of variables $(s_t, a_t, r_t, s_{t+1})$. \item Define a length of $N$, which is the size of a mini-batch.
-A mini-batch refers to a sample from the memory. \item Define the total number of episodes $E$ and simulation periods $T$ per episode.
-Each episode contains $T$ simulation periods.
-The higher the episodes, the longer the learning periods.\footnote{In the DRL literature, AL agent is usually set to learn a particular task or an Atari game.
-An episode, thus, represents re-starting the game or task, and it ends with a terminal state (i.e., the end result of a game).
+\item Set up two deep ANNs: an actor network $\mu(S|\theta^\mu)$ takes the argument of a state from the state space and generates an action within the action space; a critic network $Q(S,A|\theta^Q)$ takes the argument of a realised state-action pair and generates a value.
+Setting up two ANNs involves determining the input and output dimensions, the specific architectures, the number of layers, the number of nodes per layer, and how nodes are connected.

+\item $\theta^\mu$ represents the parameters of the actor network, and $\theta^Q$ represents the parameters of the critic network.

+\item Define a replay buffer $\mathcal{B}$ (called transitions in the DRL literature), which is a memory that stores information that is collected by a DRL agent during the agent-environment interactive process.
+A transition is characterised by a sequence of variables $(S_t, A_t, R_t, S_{t+1})$.

+\item Define a length of $N$, which is the size of a mini-batch.
+A mini-batch refers to a sample drawn from the memory, $\mathcal{B}$.

+\item Define the total number of episodes $E$ and simulation periods per episode.
+The higher the episodes, the longer the learning periods.\footnote{In the DRL literature, the AI agent is usually set to learn a particular task or an Atari game.
+An episode thus means re-starting the game or task, and it ends with a terminal state (i.e., the end result of a game).
 In an economic environment, however, a clear terminal state can be difficult to specify.
 Therefore, the concept of episodes only correlates to how long an agent has been learning.}

 \end{itemize}